-The above graph represents the worldwide smartphone shipments from Q1 2011 to Q3 2019, by the top five smartphone vendors, from Q1 2011 to the most recently completed quarter.
-In Q4 2019, the world’s top 5 smartphone vendors were Samsung, Apple, Huawei, Xiaomi and Oppo.
-A total of 358.3 million units of smartphones were shipped during the fourth quarter, registering 1.1% YoY decline.
+The above graph represents the worldwide smartphone shipments by the top five smartphone vendors, from Q1 2011 to the most recently completed quarter.
+In Q4 2019, the world’s top 5 smartphone vendors were Apple, Samsung, Huawei, Xiaomi and Oppo.
+A total of 368.8 million units of smartphones were shipped during the fourth quarter, registering 1.1% YoY decline.
 The decline in shipments was due to weak shipment growth in China as the consumers are still waiting for cheaper 5G handsets to hit the market.

 Global Smartphone Shipments by Vendors: History

-|Duration||CY Q1 2011 – Q3 2019|
+|Duration||CY Q1 2011 – Q4 2019|

-Interestingly, Huawei continued its superb performance in the global market, with an appreciable 28.2% YoY growth.
-Thanks to Huawei’s P30 and P30 Pro, which launched in April 2019.
+Despite recording a notable 7.1% YoY decline in its smartphone shipments, Huawei continued to remain the third largest manufacturer in global smartphone market.
+This was primarily due to the US China trade war.
 In Q1 2019, Huawei leapfrogged Apple to become the world’s second-largest smartphone vendor, with a remarkable 50.3% YoY growth.
 The company sold 59.1 million units of smartphones to push down Apple to the third spot.

 The above graph is a part of Dazeinfo GraphFarm – the most trusted source of hundreds of thousands of market graphs.
 Our team of researchers mines millions of data points every month to bring the most updated and validated set of data points representing the comprehensive view in a graphical format.
 From mobile to e-commerce, from Retail to healthcare, from startups to SMEs we have carefully designed thousands of graphs for those who value and understand the importance of data visualisation.